Azure/azure-kusto-microhack3/README.md

 ---
 ### Task 5: Querying an external table 🎓

-Write a query that uses the external table, and finds out how many device IDs start with "x". <br> [Querying an external table](https://docs.microsoft.com/en-us/azure/data-explorer/data-lake-query-data#querying-an-external-table)
+Write a query that uses the external table you created, and finds out how many device IDs start with "x". <br> [Querying an external table](https://docs.microsoft.com/en-us/azure/data-explorer/data-lake-query-data#querying-an-external-table)

 ---
 ---